The Hands-Down Funniest Books for Kids, According to Authors

 “I love read-aloud books that generously let YOU be hilarious.
 Robert the Rose Horse, a somewhat unlikely pick, tops my childhood list mostly because it showcased my mother’s ability to belt out the most outrageous ‘KERCHOO!’ whenever poor, allergic Robert encountered roses.
 I’d join in with as mighty a sneeze as 3-year-old-me could muster, then we'd giggle until our bellies hurt.
 Our laughter, and the feel-good ending, made this a favorite.”

-Kate Marshall is a co-author of The Book of You: For My Child, with Love (A Keepsake Journal) (on sale 5/2/17), an interactive journal offering parents a personalized way to say “I love you” to their children.
+—Kate Marshall, co-author of The Book of You: For My Child, with Love (A Keepsake Journal)

 “My dearest late friend, Heidi, introduced me to the magic of Robert Munsch when my children were very small, and The Paper Bag Princess remains my favorite.
 It is utterly charming and has the kind of clever, sly humor that is equally appealing to the parents having to read the same story night after night.
 I particularly love that Princess Elizabeth eschews her ghastly prince, dancing off into the sunset happily single and filled with self-possession.”

 “Mo Willems hits the nail on the head when it comes to infusing both his illustrations and his storytelling with humor in Don’t Let the Pigeon Drive the Bus.
 The absurdity alone makes reading this book a blast, especially when I add my goofy voices to the pigeon’s character.
 On the same note, Diaper Dude: The Ultimate Dad's Guide to Surviving the First Two Years